Lenore Coffee: 1920–1923: Titling and editing jobs

 In New York, she stayed there for three years.
-She worked as a playwright, later earning six times her starting salary.
-Coffee was approached by Max Karger, the former financial head of Metro Pictures, and was given a three-picture deal to return to Hollywood.
-Karger left on a train to Hollywood, but Coffee decided to stay behind.
+She worked as a playwright and was later paid six times her starting salary.
+Coffee was approached by Max Karger, the former financial head of Metro Pictures, and was given a three-picture deal in Hollywood.
+Karger left on a train to Hollywood, but Coffee stayed behind.
 She went to the Ambassador Hotel and met Thomas Ince.
-He wanted her to write a script for him, but she informed her that she had recently signed with Karger.
+He wanted her to write a script for him, but she informed Ince that Karger had already hired her.
 However, Karger was found dead from a heart attack on a train.

-With her contract now void, Coffee signed a six-week contract with Ince, and worked on a story acquired by Parker Reid.
-In Pasadena, she ran into conflict with Clark Thomas, the studio production manager, whom Coffee claimed, resented her hiring.
-Her contract expired with her job left unfinished.
-She was soon contacted by Irving Thalberg, now working for Mayer Pictures, who requested titles for John Stahl's The Dangerous Age, starring Lewis Stone and Florence Vidor.
+With her contract now void, Coffee signed a six-week contract with Ince and worked on a story acquired by Parker Reid.
+In Pasadena, she clashed with Clark Thomas, the studio production manager, whom Coffee claimed, resented her hiring.
+Her contract expired and her job was left unfinished.
+Afterwards, Irving Thalberg, now working for Mayer Pictures, hired her to write title cards for John Stahl's The Dangerous Age, which starred Lewis Stone and Florence Vidor.

-By 1923, Coffee wrote the scenario for Daytime Wives and was again involved in the editing process.
+By 1923, Coffee wrote the scenario for Daytime Wives and was again involved in the editing.
 She also wrote the first script draft for the 1926 film adaptation of The Winning of Barbara Worth, though Frances Marion received the film's sole writing credit.

 1924: Career at MGM

-In the spring of 1924, Coffee was collaborating with Irving Thalberg, his assistant Paul Bern, Bess Meredyth, and director Fred Niblo on a script adaptation of Captain Applejack.
+In the spring of 1924, Coffee collaborated with Thalberg, his assistant Paul Bern, Bess Meredyth, and director Fred Niblo on a script adaptation of Captain Applejack.
 In April of the same year, Metro Studios (then owned by Loews Theatres), Goldwyn Studios, and Louis B. Mayer Pictures merged to form a conglomerate studio known as Metro-Goldwyn-Mayer (MGM).

 Relocated in Culver City, Thalberg employed as many as 108 screenwriters so he would not have to borrow them from a rival studio.
-After the merger, Thalberg requested Coffee's opinion on the script for the 1925 film The Great Divide.
-She recommended Norma Shearer for the lead female role but Thalberg disagreed stating: "Impossible.
+After the merger, Thalberg requested Coffee's opinion on the script for The Great Divide (1925).
+She recommended Norma Shearer for the lead female role, but Thalberg disagreed stating: "Impossible.
 No one would believe that she would allow herself to be raped, in any circumstances.
 She looks too well able to take care of herself."
 Alice Terry was cast instead.

-Following her honeymoon with Cowen, Coffee wrote a story outline titled Stepmother and submitted it to Harry Rapf.
+In 1924, Coffee married William J. Cowen.
+When she returned from her honeymoon, Coffee wrote a story outline titled Stepmother and submitted it to Harry Rapf.
 He liked the story, though he was reluctant to pay her the $5,000 salary she requested.
-The next day, she was called into Mayer's studio office.
+The next day, Mayer called her into his studio office.
 There, he harshly scolded her to accept a $2,500 salary or "get the hell out of the studio."
-Coffee declined to take a lower salary, to which Mayer called her a "cold, selfish, mercenary, unscrupulous woman."
+Coffee declined to take a lower salary, in which Mayer called her a "cold, selfish, mercenary, unscrupulous woman."
 Offended, she packed her belongings and left the studio lot.